oaripay/ebsi-core-services/contracts/admin-scripts/README.md

 Note:
 PROXY OF TAR: address of the proxy of TAR
-APP_TO_BE_UPDATED: the name of the app to be updated, i.e. : users-onboarding-api
+APP_TO_BE_UPDATED: the name of the app to be updated, i.e. : did-registry-api
-APP_AUTH: list of apps with comma or all to update all, i.e. : users-onboarding-api,ledger-api or all (this parameter can be ommited and it will take all by default)
+APP_AUTH: list of apps with comma or all to update all, i.e. : did-registry-api,ledger-api or all (this parameter can be omitted and it will take all by default)

 ####APPENDIX LIST OF APPS:
 user-wallet-web-client